A cell decomposition of the Fulton MacPherson operad

 In this section we construct a combinatorial model $Tr_k$ for the moduli space of $k$ ordered distinct points in the complex line $\bcc$ modulo affine transformations of the complex line $\bcc$, i.e. modulo translations, rotations and dilations.
 This space is diffeomorphic (and biholomorphic) to the moduli space $\mathcal{M}_{0,k+1}$ of genus 0 Riemann surfaces with $k+1$ marked points, and to the configuration space of $k-2$ points in $\bcc$ with 2 points removed.
+Our model will consist of certain planar trees with black and white vertices, with parameters labelling the black vertices and the angles between edges into the white vertices.
+The model mimicks the combinatorics of flow lines between critical points and configuration points, as we will see in the next section.
 The model is equivariant with respect to the action of the symmetric group on $k$ letters $\Sigma_k$.

-We define certain directed trees that will index the strata of our model $Tr_k$ . \begin{Def} An admissible tree $T$ with $k$ leaves consists of: \begin{itemize} \item a set $W=\{v_1,\dots,v_k\}$, whose elements are the {\em white vertices}. \item a finite set $B$, whose elements are the {\em black vertices}. \item A finite set $E \subseteq V \times V$, whose elements are the {\em directed edges}, where $V = B \coprod W$ is the set of all vertices.
+We start by defining certain directed trees that will index the strata of our model $Tr_k$ . \begin{Def} An admissible tree $T$ with $k$ leaves consists of: \begin{itemize} \item a set $W=\{v_1,\dots,v_k\}$, whose elements are the {\em white vertices}. \item a finite set $B$, whose elements are the {\em black vertices}. \item A finite set $E \subseteq V \times V$, whose elements are the {\em directed edges}, where $V = B \coprod W$ is the set of all vertices.
 If $e=(x,y) \in E$, then we say that $e$ has {\em source} $x$ and {\em target} $y$.